 1985 – Foundation Course at Wimbledon School of Art

-Here I was given excellent experience in many forms of art from sculpture to printmaking, graphic design and theatre design as well as painting, textiles and photography.
+Here I gained comprehensive experience in many forms of art from sculpture to printmaking, graphic design and theatre design as well as painting, textiles and photography.
 I decided to specialise in painting and also spent hours in the wonderful darkroom there.
 At the end of the year I was also awarded the prize for drawing.

 1986-1989 – BA Hons Fine Art at North East London Polytechnic, now the University of East London

-My recent paintings explore the beauty of the landscape and the sea.
-I’m drawn to the wonderfully organic forms and textures that nature provides, together with the juxtaposition of human intervention; tracks, fields, boundaries, paths.
+My recent paintings explore the beauty of our stunning landscape and coastline.
+Colour, of course has always been central to my work and is what really moves me.
+The fantastic array of hues found hidden in the landscape and in the water are gripping and I love to think of pigments to best describe them as I pass by and then explore these back in the studio.
+I’m drawn to the wonderfully organic forms and textures that nature provides too, together with the juxtaposition of human intervention; tracks, fields, boundaries, paths.
 My work focuses on these contrasts, pushing pigments and marks to evoke a real sense of emotion and to make the subject resonate.
 I love the thrill of applying paint to canvas, with bold washes and thick textured brush marks evoking a real sense of immediacy and excitement, seeking to capture that first glimpse of a stunning view and to impart that feeling of awe to the viewer.
 I like to think my paintings are fearless.
-I take huge risks with them at all stages of their development, in order to seek that balance between complete freedom and control.
+I take risks with them at all stages of their development, in order to seek that balance between complete freedom and control.
 I use a lot of water and am endlessly experimenting with different media and ideas.
-The alchemic magic of watercolour I find absolutely intoxicating and I love the grand gesture of a large canvas.

-I am currently represented by Ashdown Gallery, Bell Fine Art, Store Street Gallery and London Contemporary Art
+I am currently represented by Bell Fine Art and London Contemporary Art.